entiendoNull/expo-modules-london-2025-workshop/module-5.md

 ### Exercise 1: Define the JavaScript API

 Just like we did in Module 2, let's begin by defining the JavaScript API for our view component.
 We'll do this by adding types and the native binding to our Expo Module.

 #### Task 1: Define TypeScript types

-First, let's declare our types:
+First, let's update our types file with the prop types for our view:

 **File:** `modules/expo-audio-route/src/ExpoAudioRoute.types.ts`